-Sam Maruca announced that the IRS has "targeted" January 1, 2012, as the date on which the APMA Program will be "fully integrated."
-178 BNA Daily Tax Rpt.
-G-6 (9/14/11).
+7 At a Washington, D.C.
+District of Columbia Bar tax section meeting Sept.
+13, Maruca announced that the IRS has targeted Jan.
+1, 2012, as the date on which the APMA program will be fully integrated.
+See 20 Transfer Pricing Report 407, 9/22/11.

-- strategic" APA or a "strategic" APA.
-A nonstrategic APA is an APA that requires only a determination of facts or the application of wellestablished legal principles to known facts (i.e., is not novel or complex).
-In APAs determined to be strategic: (1) an ACCI attorney will be assigned to the APMA team (which is not currently done in the APA Program); and (2) the concurrence of ACCI will be required for the negotiated APA in a unilateral case and the recommended negotiating position in a bilateral case. - The combined current staffing of the APA and Mutual Agreement offices is about 60 professionals.
-LB&I is in the process of hiring additional personnel for the new APMA Program, with a goal of having approximately 100 professionals, working in 12 teams, within the next few months.
+tion of facts or the application of well-established legal principles to known facts (that is, it is not novel or complex).
+In APAs determined to be strategic: (1) an ACC(I) attorney will be assigned to the APMA team (which is not currently done in the APA program); and (2) the concurrence of ACC(I) will be required for the negotiated APA in a unilateral case and the recommended negotiating position in a bilateral case.

+• The combined current staffing of the APA and Mutual Agreement offices is about 60 professionals.
+LB&I is in the process of hiring additional personnel for the new APMA program, with a goal of having approximately 100 professionals, working in 12 teams, within the next few months.
 The expectation is that a significant percentage of the new hires will be external and comprise lawyers and professionally trained economists.
-The 12 teams will be based in Washington, D.C., San Francisco, and Southern California, with a likelihood that one or more new offices will be opened, presumably alongside the more dispersed TPP field function (e.g., Chicago, Dallas, and/or New York).
+The 12 teams will be based in Washington, D.C., San Francisco, and southern California, with a likelihood that one or more new offices will be opened, presumably alongside the more dispersed Transfer Pricing Practice field function (for example, Chicago, Dallas, and New York).8

-Analysis of Factors Relevant to APA Program Placement
+Factors Relevant to APA Placement

-As noted earlier, APA placement was most recently considered in 2003 and 2006.
-The analysis in both instances looked at various factors that remain applicable today.
-Whereas the earlier analyses concluded that the APA Program should remain within Chief Counsel, the facts and circumstances have changed enough, in my view, to tip the scales in favor of a transfer.
-That is not to suggest that the APA Program would not survive if kept in Chief Counsel or that a transfer of the APA Program to LB&I is without risk.
-In the end, I am persuaded that the APMA Program, compared to earlier APA placement proposals and in light of the recent shift in IRS enforcement philosophy, represents a different kind of opportunity for the APA Program and would benefit both the IRS and the taxpayer community.
-That upside, combined with the
+As noted above, APA placement was most recently considered in 2003 and 2006.
+The analysis in both instances looked at various factors that remain applicable today.9 Whereas the earlier analyses concluded that the APA program should remain within Chief Counsel, the facts and circumstances have changed enough to tip the scales in favor of a transfer.
+That is not to suggest that the APA program would not survive if kept in Chief Counsel, or that a transfer of the APA program to LB&I is without risk.
+Ultimately, however, the APMA program, compared to earlier APA placement proposals and in light of the recent shift in IRS enforcement philosophy, represents a different kind of opportunity for the APA program and would benefit both the IRS and the taxpayer community.